LaunchCodeEducation/intro-to-professional-web-dev/src/chapters/introduction/about-this-class.rst

 Course Activities
 -----------------

-We have spent a lot of time creating the course activities to make the most of your in-class and out-of-class time.
-While there are a lot of different activities we will do in a day, it is important to actively engage with each activity.
-Skipping the prep work or falling behind on assignments can quickly lead to struggling to complete the course.
+We have created the course activities to make the most of your time.
+It is important to actively engage with each activity to maximize your learning potential.
+Skipping the textbook reading or falling behind on assignments can quickly lead to struggling to complete the course.

 Textbook Reading
 ^^^^^^^^^^^^^^^^